sigilante/duo/F-cores.md

         ==
 ```

+Recall that the `::` digraph tells the compiler to ignore the rest of the text on the line.
+Such text is referred to as a "comment" because, instead of performing a computation, it exists to explain things to human readers of the source code.
+Here, we have also explicitly marked the expansion of the irregular forms.

-As we move on from this lesson, we are going to revert to the irregular form.
-If you would like to see exactly how one is structured, you can use the [`!,` zapcom](https://urbit.org/docs/hoon/reference/rune/zap#-zapcom) rune.  `!,` zapcom produces an annotated _abstract syntax tree_ (AST) which labels every value and expands any irregular syntax into the regular runic form.
+We will revert to the irregular form more and more.
+If you would like to see exactly how an expression is structured, you can use the [`!,` zapcom](https://urbit.org/docs/hoon/reference/rune/zap#-zapcom) rune.  `!,` zapcom produces an annotated _abstract syntax tree_ (AST) which labels every value and expands any irregular syntax into the regular runic form.

 ```hoon
 > !,  *hoon  (add 5 6)